sohamch/Onsager-Dumbbells/README.md

 # dumbbell_functions_initial
-All modules related to developing the jumpnetwork function for dumbbells
+All modules related to developing dumbbell states inclusing site and orientations